El-Viajero/Keyhole-Beta-/README.md

 # 🔍 Keyhole-Beta
+PLEASE NOTE THIS APP IS STILL IN BETA.
+ISSUES ARE EXPECTED TO OCCUR.
+CORE FEATURES WORK WITH MINOR BUGS.

 **Keyhole-Beta** is a desktop tool that allows users to analyze website content for keyword frequency, readability, sentiment, and automatic summarization.
 Built with a focus on simplicity and user experience, Keyhole-Beta combines NLP, sentiment analysis, and modern GUI design to provide rich insights from web pages.